 Pawn can be used by new players right off the bat without needing to change any options, or by advanced players who plan out their gear upgrades, build Excel spreadsheets, and run simulations.

-Pawn works with English, French, German, Italian, Portuguese, Russian, Spanish (European and Latin American), Simplified Chinese, and Traditional Chinese.
-Unlike most addons, it's NOT possible to use the English version on a language that it doesn't support.
-(If you're interested in helping translate Pawn into other languages, let me know!)
+Pawn works with English, French, German, Italian, Korean, Portuguese, Russian, Spanish (European and Latin American), Simplified Chinese, and Traditional Chinese.
+Unlike most addons, it's NOT possible to use the English version on a language that it doesn't support, and Pawn's language has to match the language you play WoW in.

 Staying in touch